youandmedigital/craft-breadcrumb/README.md

 {% set breadcrumb = craft.breadcrumb.config(settings) %}
 ```

-## Breadcrumb might not be right for you...
+## Breadcrumb might not be right for your project...

 - If don't have templates defined for each URL segment

-- If your URLs are not human friendly
+- If your URLs don't make sense to a human

 - If you want to customise each title in the breadcrumb